ConnorLinfoot/BetterChat/README.md

 ### Permissions
 * betterchat.channel.channelname - Replacing channelname with the name of the channel will give you the required permission to join a channel if it is enabled in the config to use permissions.
 * betterchat.staff - Access to staff chat, including staff chat commands.
+Defaults to OP.
+* betterchat.all - Access to join ALL channels, defaults to OP.

 If you have any ideas or suggestions please post them as an issue!